iandailis/Palettizer/README.md

 # How to use:

 1) Download Python 3 (developed on 3.11.1 for Windows 10).
+2) Download this entire repository.
-2) Open a terminal.
+3) Open a terminal inside this repository.
 (PowerShell on Windows) (Optional: Use a python virtual environment, instructions below).
-3) Run ```pip install -r requirements.txt```.
+4) Run ```pip install -r requirements.txt```.
+This installs all the required packages.
-4) Run ```python main.py```.
+5) Run ```python main.py```.
-5) Follow the instructions in the terminal.
+6) Follow the instructions in the terminal.
 There are two provided images to try out: ```cat.jpg``` and ```butterfly.jpg```.
-6) Look at the output image in the generated folder and verify that your chosen settings look okay.
+7) Look at the output image in the generated folder and verify that your chosen settings look okay.
-7) Put the entire generated folder into your quartus project directory (that's the same place as your .qpf file).
+8) Put the entire generated folder into your quartus project directory (that's the same place as your .qpf file).
-8) Add the three generated .sv files in the folder to your Quartus project (rom, palette, and example).
+9) Add the three generated .sv files in the folder to your Quartus project (rom, palette, and example).
-9) Instantiate the example module in your project and  connect all the signals.
-10) Compile then program the FPGA and verify that you see your generated image on the screen.
+10) Instantiate the example module in your project, connect all the signals, compile, program, and verify that you see your generated image on the screen!

 # Generated Files: